 There used to be a time when the word "superfood" wasn't a part of our collective consciousness.
-If you ordered an açaí and goji berry smoothie with a sprinkling of maca powder, people would stare at you speechless and mystified. ("Um… We don't have that.")
-Nowadays, kale and quinoa are as common as bread and butter—and we love it.
+If you had ordered an açaí and goji berry smoothie with a sprinkling of maca powder a few years ago, people would stare at you speechless and somewhat confused. ("Um… We don't have that.")
+Nowadays, kale and quinoa are almost as common as bread and butter—and we love it.
 Introducing nutrient-dense foods to our diet will only result in healthier selves.

 But you don't actually have to eat them; you can drink them, too.
 That's right, the buzziest way to get your superfood fix is to sprinkle powdered versions of these plants (like the aforementioned maca powder) into drinks like juices, smoothies, coffee, and tea.
 Take it from registered dietitian and nutritionist Lauren O'Connor.
 "These powders contain specific nutrients that are meant to help balance our bodies for optimal function and stamina, and can add to our overall nutritional needs."
 Keep reading to learn more about superfood powders, including the different kinds, what they do, and which ones are expert-recommended.

 Let's start with açaí berry powder.
 Açaí berries are one of the most familiar superfoods today.
 These purple Amazonian berries are purported to have a higher antioxidant content than their other fruity counterparts, including blueberries (which are basically supercharged with antioxidants).
 According to Dana James, CNS at Food Coach NYC, antioxidants lower oxidative stress in the body.
 This is important, since "the lower the level of oxidative stress, the slower the aging process."

 Açaí also contains healthy fat and fiber.
 There hasn't been much distinctive research on the health effects of powdered açaí, but many people swear by it for improving digestion, skin quality, energy, and mental clarity, among other things.